sinaro/prs-training-uio/README.md

 # the human genome build is "GRCh37".
 This is important as both base and target data should be from the same build (or should become comparable with LiftOver).
 ## common QC steps for base file.
 # Check Imputation quality and MAF.
-# Check if imputation quality is above 0.8.
-The base data does not have minor allele frequency (MAF) information to check, but the Readme file states MAF > 0.01
+# Check if imputation quality is above 0.8 in R. The base data does not have minor allele frequency (MAF) information to check, but the Readme file states MAF > 0.01
 library(data.table)
 install.packages("dplyr")
 library(dplyr)